w10k57-git/ai-for-engineers/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── ai_eng   <- Source code for use in this project.
+└── src                <- Source code for use in this project.
-    │
-    ├── __init__.py             <- Makes ai_eng a Python module
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
+    |
-    └── plots.py                <- Code to create visualizations
+    └── ai_eng         <- Package files
 ```

 --------